 So, my job is to help you understand what stories you have about yourself and others that are problematic.
 Explore with you how these stories help or hinder your life.
 We will discover what influences you and others may have on re-writing your stories, and what actions will lead towards developing your stories in preferred directions.
 Lastly, we will identify what will support these preferred directions and who supports these preferred stories, acting as your natural support system that can assist in maintaining change.

 4. How Can I Get the Most Out of My Counselling

 The following questions may assist you in your decision to attend counselling and get the most out of talk-therapy:

-- What is going on that has you concerned and thinking that counseling may help?
+- What is going on now that has you concerned and thinking that counselling may help?